ChrisBriant/shoppinglist-web-app-kubernetes/README.md

 Just playing around with Kubernetes, spins up some containers, including Postgres so I can play around with the storage and accessing the DB using pgadmin and from other containers.

+I can't get the storage to write to the local machine when using Minikube.
+I want to try deploying this to a cluster created on vms using kubeadm and see if I can get it to work on that.

 ## Minikube commands
 minikube ssh